2016UAVClass/Payload/key_point_distance_tracker/README.md

-kp_dist_test_full.py is the file you want
+kp_test_dist_full.py finds keypoints in an image, asks you to measure the distance between two points on the given image, in the kp_test_dist_full.py you will also need to specify the distance from the camera to the object. it will then calculate the distance to the object if it is confident it is visible.
+A version of this is written as a ros node fiducial_tracker or something like that.
+I didn't save it in git, oops.

-if you are using a new object to be tracked crop it and name it trap_crop.png.
+if you are using a new object to be tracked crop it and name it trap_crop.png .
 The first time you run this that image will be displayed with 2 keypoints highlighted.
 Measure the distance between those points and enter it into the shell.